-Internal Medicine Residency Program offers a variety of educational conferences for our residents.
+The Internal Medicine Residency program at Indiana University School of Medicine offers a variety of educational conferences for our residents.

 Noon Conferences: Each of our hospitals offers a plethora of conferences led by our chief residents and faculty.
 These conferences typically take place on Mondays, Tuesdays, and Thursdays at noon.